-We operate more than 2,400 stores across Canada, employing approximately 200,000 Canadians in full- and part-time positions.
-With 90% of Canadians living within 10 kilometres of one of our locations, we are immersed in the communities we serve, and welcome the opportunity to help our customers lead better and healthier lives.
+We operate more than 2,500 stores across Canada, employing directly or through our franchisees approximately 200,000 Canadians in full-time and part-time positions.
+With 90% of Canadians living within 10 kilometres of one of our stores, we are immersed in the communities we serve, and welcome the opportunity to help our customers lead better and healthier lives.